adivishnu-a/Voice-Assistant/README.md

 #### What are the dependencies for?

-The dependenciesused in this program are the modules pyttsx3 for Text-to-speech functionality, which works offline, and SpeechRecognition module to take the audio input from the user and recognise the user's command and convert it into text
+The dependencies used in this program are the modules pyttsx3 for Text-to-speech functionality, which works offline, and SpeechRecognition module to take the audio input from the user and recognise the user's command and convert it into text